-Step 7C.
+- Step 7C.
 Add together the number of seasonal work weeks worked out under Step 7 and the number of intervening weeks (if any) worked out under Step 7B.
-The result (including any part of a week) is called the person's self-supported weeks .
-Step 8.
+The result (including any part of a week) is called the person's self-supported weeks. - Step 8.
 Subtract the person's self-supported weeks from the couple's AWOTE weeks.
-The result (rounded down, if necessary, to the nearest whole number) is the number of weeks in the person's seasonal work preclusion period .
-If the result is a negative number, the number of weeks in the period is taken to be nil.
-Note 1: For relevant AWOTE see subsection (1).
-For relevant AWOTE see subsection (1).
-Note 2: For seasonal work see subsection (1).
-Note 3: For seasonal work income see subsection (1).
-(7) person is a member of a couple; and the number of weeks in the person's seasonal work preclusion period is worked out as follows:
+The result (rounded down, if necessary, to the nearest whole number) is the number of weeks in the person's seasonal work preclusion period.
+If the result is a negative number, the number of weeks in the period is taken to be nil. - Note 1: For relevant AWOTE see subsection (1). - Note 2: For seasonal work see subsection (1). - Note 3: For seasonal work income see subsection (1).

-- (b) the person was not engaged in seasonal work at any time during the 6 months immediately before the day on which the person lodged the claim (the relevant period); and - (c) the person's partner was engaged in seasonal work at any time during the relevant period;
+- (a) the person is a member of a couple; and - (b) the person was not engaged in seasonal work at any time during the 6 months immediately before the day on which the person lodged the claim (the relevant period); and - (c) the person's partner was engaged in seasonal work at any time during the relevant period;